cobalthq/cobalt-product-public-docs/content/en/APIUseCases/create_asset.md

 ---
-title: "Use our API to Create an Asset"
+title: "Use Our API to Create an Asset"
 linkTitle: "Create an Asset"
 weight: 110
 description: >